 GM union workers call on Trudeau for support

-January 18, 2019 by Lia Levesque The Canadian Press
+By Lia Levesque The Canadian Press

 January 18, 2019 – Unifor’s Quebec director Renaud Gagne is calling on Prime Minister Justin Trudeau to follow in Ontario Premier Doug Ford’s footsteps by pledging support for General Motors workers faced with a looming plant closure.